-Prior to the 2014 reauthorization, all Subchapter C-funded CILs were required to have a cost allocation plan.
-Currently, HHS requires all Subchapter C-funded CILs with more than one cost objective, regardless of size, to obtain an approved Indirect Cost Rate unless they can allocate everything directly to each of their cost objectives (and can prove it, which is difficult).
-In some cases, the DSE is requiring a cost allocation plan for state funds, and the CIL is required to use the same methodology regardless of funding source.
-The CIL administrator may want to discuss this with their ACL/ILA Project Officer.
-Alternately, the organization may qualify for and request the 10% de minimis rate if they prefer.
+HHS requires all Part C-funded CILs with more than one cost objective, regardless of size, to obtain an approved Indirect Cost Rate unless they can allocate all costs directly to each of their cost objectives (and can prove it, which is difficult).
+In some cases, the Designated State Entity is requiring a cost allocation plan for state funds (Part B) rather than an indirect cost rate, and the CIL is required to use the same methodology regardless of funding source.
+The CIL administrator may want to discuss this with their ACL/OILP Project Officer.
+Alternately, the organization may qualify for and request the 10% de minimis rate if they prefer.22

-Indirect costs are those shared costs that cannot be identified with a particular grant or project yet are common to all projects in an organization.
-Examples of indirect costs may include leadership and administrative salaries, board expenses, common space expenses, legal and insurance costs, and facility maintenance.
+Indirect costs are those shared costs that cannot be identified with a particular grant or project and are common to all projects in an organization.
+Examples of indirect costs may include leadership and administrative salaries, board expenses, common space expenses, legal and insurance costs, general and shared supplies, and facility maintenance.